ProfessionalWiki/chameleon/docs/components.md

   * **Deprecated.** Use the [Sticky](#modification-sticky) modification instead.
   * Allowed values: Boolean (`yes`|`no`)
   * Default: `no`

+* `togglerMessage`:
+  * Since Chameleon 3.3.0
+  * Allowed values: String
+  * Default: -
+  * Optional.

+  The name of the MediaWiki message that holds the toggler button text.
+No text will be displayed if this is not specified.
+  Chameleon provides a localized message `chameleon-toggler` which can be used for "Menu".

 #### Allowed Parent Elements:
 * [Structure](#structure)